 Note: Benefits for Serious Mental Illness, as defined in Section 15, Glossary, will be paid at the same level as Benefits for any other condition, Sickness or Injury.
 See Serious Mental Illness Services in this section and in Section 5, Schedule of Benefits and Coverage.
 Covered Health Services include, but are not limited to, the following services:

 - crisis intervention;

 - diagnostic evaluations and assessment;

 - electroconvulsive treatment;

 - individual, family, therapeutic group and Provider-based case management services;

 - individual or group psychotherapy;

 - Intensive Outpatient Treatment;

 - medication management;

 - mental health counseling;

 - Partial Hospitalization/Day Treatment;

 - psychodynamic therapy;

 - psychological testing and assessment;

 - psychotropic drugs, including their administration;

 - referral services;

 - services at a Residential Treatment Center;

 - treatment and/or procedures; and

-- treatment planning.
+- treatment planning

-Blue Cross and Blue Shield of Texas is the Mental Health/Substance Use Disorder Administrator for this Plan, and will determine the appropriate setting for the treatment.
+BCBSTX, who will authorize the services, will determine the appropriate setting for the treatment.
 If an Inpatient Stay is required, it is covered on a Semi-private Room basis.